vedprakashkushwaha/sicxe-assembler/README.md

 #how to run this program

-write sicxe program in 'sicxe.txt' file, after then compile and execute assember.c file
+write sicxe program in 'sicxe.txt' file, after then compile and execute assembler.c file

 program will write object program of your instructions in 'object.txt' file.